plusjade/jekyll-bootstrap/index.md

 ## Next Steps

+Please show your support by "watching" [Jekyll-Bootstrap](http://github.com/plusjade/jekyll-bootstrap) on GitHub - Thanks!

-The Usage section contains information on pragmatically using your new Jekyll-bootstrap blog.
+Next, the Usage section contains information on pragmatically using your new Jekyll-bootstrap blog.

 - [{{site.categories.usage.first.title}}]({{site.categories.usage.first.url}})